ibm-cloud-docs/speech-to-text/language-create.md

 In addition, you can use the optional `customization_weight` query parameter.
 The parameter specifies the relative weight that is given to words from the custom model as opposed to words from the base vocabulary when the custom model is used for speech recognition.
 You can also specify a customization weight with any recognition request that uses the custom model.
 For more information, see [Using customization weight](/docs/services/speech-to-text/language-use.html#weight).

 The method is asynchronous.
 Training can take on the order of minutes to complete depending on the number of new words on which the model is being trained and the current load on the service.
-For more information about checking the status of a training operation, see [Monitoring the train model request](#monitorTraining).
+For more information about checking the status of a training operation, see [Monitoring the train model request](#monitorTraining-language).

 ### Monitoring the train model request
-{: #monitorTraining}
+{: #monitorTraining-language}

 The service returns a 200 response code if it initiates the training process successfully.
 The service cannot accept subsequent training requests, or requests to add new corpora, grammars, or words, until the existing request completes.